 In the early days of the Web, almost all web sites were what is known as

 'static sites.'
 Content (text, images, video, audio, etc), was placed or embedded in a file in which HTML tags were used to format it.
-If you looked at the actual contents of the file, you might see something like this:

 The content and the tags lived side-by-side.
 To edit the page, you’d open up the file (on your own computer) in a program capable of editing HTML files and make changes to either the content or the presentation.
 Every page had to be edited individually, even if the edits you were making were for common elements that appeared on many pages (like menu bars).